neurodynamic/react_rails_webpack/README.md

 ## Setting the dev server hostname

-Then go to [the client/environment.json file](lib/react_rails_webpack/client/environment.json) and fill in your computer's network name.
+Go to [the client/environment.json file](lib/react_rails_webpack/client/environment.json) and fill in your computer's network name.
 If you're using a Mac, to find out what your computer's network name is, you can go to `System Preferences`, and then the `Sharing` menu, and you should see it in the `Computer Name` field. `environment.json` should end up looking something like this:

 ```
 {